Liz Johnson (swimmer): Swimming

 Johnson is significant within the British Para Swimming Team; specialising in breaststroke, she is one of a select few to have won gold medals in the Paralympics, World Championships, and European Championships.

 At the 2006 IPC Swimming World Championships in Durban, South Africa, Johnson won an individual gold medal in the 100 metre breaststroke, and two relay golds.
 She repeated her breaststroke success at the 2009 event, breaking the world record in the process, and also picked up two individual medley bronze medals.
 She won gold in the 100 metre breaststroke at the 2008 Summer Paralympics, eleven days after the death of her mother, dedicating the victory to her memory.

 Johnson's successes were recognised when, in April 2011, she was given the honour of laying the final tile in the competition pool at the London Aquatics Centre.
 She was also selected as the Paralympic Oath taker for the 2012 Paralympic Games.

 Johnson added to her Paralympic medal collection at London 2012 Paralympics, as she set a new Paralympic record en route.
 Johnson recorded a season's best time of 1:40.90, to take the bronze medal in the SB6 100 m backstroke.
 In the buildup towards her fourth Paralympics at Rio, Johnson underwent an operation for a hernia.
 While recovering, she found herself falling behind in her training, which impacted on her preparation for the 2016 Paralympic trials.
 Her failure to make the trials resulted in her decision to retire from competitive swimming.

 Entrepreneurship

 In August 2018, Johnson announced starting "The Ability People" an organization that is aimed at recruiting disabled people beside the able-bodied people without discrimination.
 In 2018, she was listed as one of the BBC's 100 Women.

+TV Career

+Johnson was a Channel 4 pundit during Rio Paralympics Games in 2016.

+In 2024, she was appointed as executive producer by Whisper TV to cover the 2024 Paris Paralympic Games.